ZhangLaibao/machine_gun/java/JVM/concurrent/ArrayBlockingQueue.md

             throw new NullPointerException();
     }

-    /** Inserts element at current put position, advances, and signals.
+    /** enqueue: Inserts element at current put position, advances, and signals.
+Call only when holding lock */ /** dequeue: Extracts element at current take position, advances, and signals.
 Call only when holding lock */ private void enqueue(E x) {
         final Object[] items = this.items;
         items[putIndex] = x;